jiptool/jip/README.md

 Configuration
 -------------

-You can configure custom maven repository with a dot file in your home directory :`$HOME/.jip`
+You can configure custom maven repository with a dot file, jip will search configurations in the following order:

+1. `JYTHON_HOME/.jip`, your virtual environment home
+1. `$HOME/.jip`, your home

 Here is an example: